Tuesday, May 28, 2024

 “Higher levels of physical activity were associated with greater gains in life expectancy”15

 So that’s 4 studies that find “excessive” exercise to be at least as, if not more, healthy than moderate levels, yet all 4 are cited as evidence that excess running has the power to kill.
-There’s a fifth paper I can’t access behind a paywall, and then 13 additional papers authored at least in part by O’Keefe, Lavie, or both, in which they repeatedly cite their own theories as basis the next paper in a circular logic kind of way.
+There’s a fifth paper I can’t access behind a paywall, and then 13 additional papers authored at least in part by O’Keefe, Lavie, or both, in which they repeatedly cite their own theories as basis for the next paper in a circular logic kind of way.
 This is a time-honored tradition for these gentleman, who over the course of some 15 years have created a catalogue of essays on the theoretical dangers of running that cite greater and greater numbers of their previous musings, each paper counting as an additional “evidence” about the potential harm of excessive running.

 All these papers do, for the most part, is repeat each other and reference themselves back and forth in order to increase the volume of papers that suggest the same thing.
 They will, of course, throw in scary bits about exactly what it is that’s killing you when you run too much, like sudden cardiac death (SCD).
 And here’s the thing – SCD is, unfortunately, real.
 Something like 1 in 100,000 marathon or Ironman participants will simply drop dead.
 Some people are going to be unlucky.
 Occasionally, some person with an underlying heart condition may die during great physical exertion.
 However, the notion that SCD is proof of running’s cardiac destruction is ridiculous, particularly when the risk of SCD during a particular bout of physical activity is as much as 30 times lower in the most physically active individuals vs. their sedentary counterparts.16